WWAY: Subchannels

-After CBS moved to WWAY-DT2 from WILM-LD (which became an independent station), the multiplex bandwidth was switched around so that the main ABC signal continued to be carried in 720p, with WWAY-DT2 broadcasting in CBS' default 1080i resolution.
+After CBS moved to WWAY-DT2 from WILM-LD (which became an independent station with a secondary affiliation with MeTV), the multiplex bandwidth was switched around so that the main ABC signal continued to be carried in 720p, with WWAY-DT2 broadcasting in CBS' default 1080i resolution.
 In August 2021, WWAY-DT3's CW feed was upgraded to high definition.
 Prior to this, the feed was only carried in HD on select cable providers.